HfH-DLC/diz-guide/README.md

 6. Run the `php artisan storage:link` command to allow for the necessary storage access.

+7. For file uploads ensure that the tmp folder exists and is writable (currently at /home/www/diz_guide/tmp).

 ## User Creation

 All users have access to the admin panel at `/admin`.
 In order to create a new user, run the `php artisan app:create-user` command.